projectglow/glow/docs/source/tertiary/whole-genome-regression.rst

 Proceed to GWAS
 ---------------

-Having the phenotypic predictors, the next step would be to use :ref:`Glow GWAS functionality <gwas>` to perform genome-wide association study using the phenotypic predictors to correct for polygenic effects.
+:ref:`Glow GWAS functionality <gwas>` can be used to perform genome-wide association study using the phenotypic predictors to correct for polygenic effects.

 - **For quantitative phenotypes**, this is typically done by subtracting the predictor from the phenotype vector.
 - **For binary phenotypes**, this is done by using the predictor as an explicit covariate vector.